zootedb0t/dwm/README.md

 - Support scratchpad.
 - Floating clients always open in center.
 - Floating window can be `resized`, `moved` from keyboard.
-- Right click on root window to get a menu.
-Change menu items by editing a shell [script](https://github.com/zootedb0t/dotfiles/blob/main/scripts/.local/bin/menu.sh).
+- Supports right click on root window to get a menu.
+Menu entries are defined in a shell [script](https://github.com/zootedb0t/dotfiles/blob/main/scripts/.local/bin/menu.sh).

 # Keybindings